niklasnson/dotfiles/README.md

 # dotfiles

 ## About
 Here is my current seetings for vim, bash and other tools.
-Please note that it is designed for my perosnal preferences.
+Please note that it is designed for my personal preferences and it is not ment as a general preferences.

 ### Prerequisite